NoridelHerron/SUPERSCALAR_CPU/README.md

 For load-use hazards, instruction A in the ID stage is compared specifically against both instructions in the ID_EX stage to determine whether a stall is required.

 For instruction B, the logic is more complex due to its possible dependency on instruction A, which is issued in the same cycle.
 This stall is not limited to load-use hazards; any data dependency where B needs to use the output of A when it is reg write, B is require to stall, otherwise it will read the register too early.
+Also, when A is stall, B must stall.
 Therefore, the first check is whether instruction B depends on instruction A and whether instruction A intends to write (RegWrite asserted).

 If no such dependency exists, hazard detection continues for instruction B using the same priority order as instruction A:
 - EX_MEM.A